Paleontology Visits

 Permission to mold specimens while visiting the collections must be approved in advance.
 Requests to mold specimens should be in the form of a written proposal, sent at the same time as an application to visit the collection.
 Please review our policies on molding and casting specimens.

-Visitors requesting access to more than one department at the Museum - for example, fossil mammals (Department of Vertebrate Paleontology) and the Department of Mammalogy - should be aware that Paleontology staff can only grant access to the Paleontology collections.
-Requests to visit other collections should be referred directly to the relevant department's visitor contact.
+Visitors requesting access to more than one department at the Museum (for example, fossil mammals within the Department of Vertebrate Paleontology, and also the Department of Mammalogy) should be aware that Paleontology staff can only grant access to the Paleontology collections.
+Requests to visit other collections should be referred directly to the relevant department's Curators-in-charge and visitor contact.

 Visiting the Vertebrate Paleontology Archives